What Is Seedance 2.5? Features, Release & What's New

 Seedance 2.5 vs Seedance 2.0

-If you already use Seedance 2.0, the practical question is what actually changes.
-The shift is from assembling long video to generating it:
+If you already use Seedance 2.0, the practical question is what the announced 2.5 plan would change.
+The intended shift is from assembling long video to generating it:

 | Version 2.0 | Version 2.5 | |